Sign up today for your free subscription to the Forensic Teacher!

 WorksheetChromatography Notes (PDF)

-Also try this one ...
-Permanent Marker Chromatography - We used permanent markers and rubbing alcohol to "decorate" our lab aprons or white t-shirts that the students brought to class.
+STEAM Mini: Chromatography - This is one of my "mini" projects developed for use with my STEAM classes.
+Students investigate chromatography techniquest along with Permanent Marker Chromatography - We used permanent markers and rubbing alcohol to "decorate" our lab aprons or white t-shirts that the students brought to class.

 Back to top